+The Scheme shall not participate in repo in corporate debt securities until it complies with the requirements as stated under para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
 The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF Regulations/circulars/RBI.
-The securities may be acquired through New Fund Offers (NFOs), secondary market operations and private placement, rights offer or negotiated deals.
+The securities may be acquired through New Fund Offers (NFOs), secondary market operations and private placement, rights offers or negotiated deals.